ahmadhassanch/MLFramework/MorningML/readme.txt

-- initialize data into Input Layer
+Done:
+- Introduced input layer
+- Now we only define the number of units in layer
-- Do the WX + B for inner product
+- WX + B implemented for inner product

+To do:
 - do the sigmoid for sigma/relu, etc.
 - write the Loss function
 - Do the backward pass